zichen04/HomeworkOut/README.md

 Currently as of 10/2/2024:

 The pushup detection algorithm is fully functional.
 I am using OpenCV and the built in KCF tracking to track my person, and detect when pushups are performed.

-demo of pushup tracking: https://github.com/user-attachments/assets/1bde371b-964c-4cc2-b3d1-e43cb736a7b5
+Here is a demo of pushup tracking: https://github.com/user-attachments/assets/1bde371b-964c-4cc2-b3d1-e43cb736a7b5